 But it doesn’t stop there, individuals have logged their good food actions – every one of which contributed towards Bristol’s bid to become a Gold Sustainable Food City, and will continue to build on the win as we head for 2030.
 Click the link below to see the actions that have been logged so far.

 Communities Biting Back Better

 In communities across Bristol, local residents and organisations have been working tirelessly on the ground to make sure that food is reaching those who need it during the pandemic.
-But our communities have their eyes on the long term too, with passionate individuals, grassroots projects and citywide organisations reimagining food in ways that work for local neighbourhoods and the people that live in them.
+But our communities have their eyes on the long term too, with passionate individuals, grassroots projects and city-wide organisations reimagining food in ways that work for local neighbourhoods.
 It’s this incredible, diverse and proactive food community that is driving Bristol’s mission to Bite Back Better.
 As part of the bid for Gold, we’ve made films with people in some of Bristol’s most vibrant neighbourhoods to learn how food plays a role in their community, as well as gathering and sharing stories to see how we can learn from each other to make food better for the city.
 You can read more stories from community organisations in our blog.

 Organisations Biting Back Better